Nevada senator focuses on abortion in critical November race

 Cortez Masto is one of several Democrats up for reelection who are pushing reproductive rights to the center of their campaign in the wake of the U.S. Supreme Court’s ruling overturning Roe v.
 Wade.
 Her race against Republican Adam Laxalt is expected to be among the most competitive in the country, one of a handful that could determine whether Democrats maintain control of the Senate.

-As she courts moderate voters, Cortez Masto’s campaign has touted polling that has shown nearly 70% of Nevadans lean pro-choice.
-She has repeatedly referenced a 1990 statewide vote that codified abortion protections in Nevada’s state constitution, with nearly two-thirds voting in support.
+As she courts moderate voters, Cortez Masto’s campaign has noted longstanding support for abortion rights in Nevada.
+She has repeatedly referenced a 1990 statewide vote that codified abortion protections within the first 24 weeks of pregnancy in Nevada’s state law, with nearly two-thirds voting in support.

 Cortez Masto’s messaging represents a shift in strategy for some candidates after decades in which Roe v.
 Wade was believed to be settled law, said University of Nevada-Las Vegas Professor Rebecca Gill.

-Note: This story has been corrected to show that a 1990 referendum vote codified the right to abortion in Nevada’s state law.
-The vote did not codify the right to abortion in the state constitution.